leedongwei/CRIMP/meteor/crimp-server/README.md

 ## Delete local Docker stuff
 * Containers: `docker rm $(docker ps -a -q)`
 * Images: `docker rmi $(docker images -q)`

+## Set custom URL
+* Find the IP Address of your AWS server
+* Find the port of your Docker container
+* Go to the CNAME records of your domain
+* Add a URL-redirect